 Championing Manufacturing: Meet Pennsylvania’s IRC Network

 Pennsylvania’s Industrial Resource Center (IRC) Network, comprising seven not-for-profit organizations across the state, helps small to mid-sized manufacturers grow, thrive, and continue to be a vital part of Pennsylvania’s economy.
 The IRCs will expand their outreach to small and medium-sized businesses and continue to provide technical, strategic, and market-based assistance to manufacturers under Governor Wolf’s Manufacturing PA initiative, which supports manufacturing and links job training to career pathways.
-We recently spoke with Eric Joseph Esoda, President and CEO of the Northeastern Pennsylvania Industrial Resource Center (NEPIRC) and President of the IRC Network, and Barry Miller, President and CEO of the Delaware Valley Industrial Resource Center (DVIRC), to discuss the structure and mission of the IRC Network, how it’s helping smaller manufacturers, and what sets Pennsylvania’s manufacturing community apart.
+We spoke with Eric Joseph Esoda, President and CEO of the Northeastern Pennsylvania Industrial Resource Center (NEPIRC) and President of the IRC Network, and Barry Miller, President and CEO of the Delaware Valley Industrial Resource Center (DVIRC), to discuss the structure and mission of the IRC Network, how it’s helping smaller manufacturers, and what sets Pennsylvania’s manufacturing community apart.

 Dedicated to Helping Small and Mid-Sized Manufacturers